open-power/snap/hardware/sim/README.md

 You may clone `PSLSE` from github [https://github.com/ibm-capi/pslse](https://github.com/ibm-capi/pslse).
-Starting with March 1st 2018, the 'master' branch in PSLSE supports both PSL functions for POWER8 or POWER9, but you have to specify which version you need with the environment variable PSLVER=8 or PSLVER=9.
+Starting with March 1st 2018, the 'master' branch in PSLSE supports both PSL functions for POWER8 or POWER9, The proper version is set when you configure your environment `make snap_config` and depends on your card choice.
+The environment variable is set to PSLVER=8 or PSLVER=9 in snap_env.sh file.

-The simulation runtime script 'run_sim' will
+After `make snap_config` configuration step you are invited to run `make model`to prepare the model or directly `make sim`to prepare the model and launch the simulation.
+Automatically launched simulation runtime script `run_sim` will
 ```
 * start the hardware simulator and load the SNAP framework+action simulation model
 * start the PSLSE behavioral simulator and connect it to the hardware simulator